 You can upload this route to your race using its "route dashboard."

-While we've done a number of events with ~5,000 racers, our biggest race to date had 6,100 racers on 560 teams simultaneously logging miles.
-In hosting an event of that size, server loads are the smaller challenge; it takes years of work and steady feedback to create a UX that keeps an event of that size intimate and meaningful.
+While we've done a number of events with ~5,000 racers, our biggest race to date had 10,000 racers on ~800 teams competing simultaneously logging miles.
+Ironically, in hosting an event of that size, server loads are the lesser challenge; it takes years of work and steady feedback to create a UX that keeps an event of that size intimate and meaningful for participants.

 Absolutely!
 Just create a race and then let us know what currency you'd like to use.